Dubai caps flights, raising pressure on Indian airlines and travel sector

-Iranian and U.S. negotiators concluded the third round of nuclear talks on Thursday in Geneva mediated by the Sultanate of Oman in an attempt to resolve their long-standing dispute over Tehran’s nuclear programme which is dramatically spiralling towards a military escalation.
+The dialogue was mediated by the Sultanate of Oman in an attempt to resolve the long-standing U.S.-Iran dispute over Tehran’s nuclear programme which is dramatically spiralling towards a military escalation.

 Foreign Minister Abbas Araghchi led the Iranian delegation and the U.S. team was headed by Middle East Envoy Steve Witkoff and U.S. President’s son-in-law Jared Kushner who joined the renewed talks after they were disrupted by Israel-U.S. invasion last June.

 "Of course, there are still differences of opinion, which is natural.
-But compared to the past, more seriousness is observed on both sides to reach a negotiated solution," he told reporters after the meeting.
+But compared to the past, more seriousness is observed on both sides to reach a negotiated solution," Araghchi told reporters after the meeting.

 The Iranian side, he said, laid out its demand for lifting sanctions and the process for their removal and both sides needed to consult with their respective capitals.